What Can Africa Do for Obama?

 Rwanda is proving a leader in such interventions, spending resources responsibly and across mediums of care, and leveraging models that deliver big outcomes with low costs.
 The Government of Rwanda has implemented universal health coverage (to 92 percent of the population) and an incentive system for facilities that rewards hospitals and clinics with better patient outcomes.
 The 45,000 Community Health Workers initiative has proved invaluable in rural Rwanda.
 It uses inexpensive labor to visit and monitor patients, drastically reducing the incidence of complications and emergencies through regular check-ins that don’t require costly hospital stays.
 Community health workers are truly innovative in that they leverage human infrastructure to deliver care and improve health, avoiding expenditure on costly facilities and late stage treatment.
 Rwanda, alternatively, is addressing the public's health, not just people who are already sick enough to require hospitalization in expensive facilities.

 Numbed by choice and excess, US healthcare is at a crossroads, while healthcare in the global south is at a threshold.
-Leveraging American human capital and resources to scale and replicate such interventions in the global north is a true opportunity for the Obama administration.
+Leveraging American human capital and resources to scale and to replicate such interventions in the global north is a true opportunity for the Obama administration.
 In the US, we can simplify and streamline bloated facilities and hospital networks, and reduce costs.
 And in the global south, resources that support delivery and clinical care can deliver invaluable vaccinations, prenatal care, and nutrition.
 Indeed, neither population deserves anything less.